A leaking hot water system is a significant issue for any residential or commercial property.

 At The Bottom Of The Tank

 One of the first places you should look at is the drain valve.
-Another possibility is that the leak is coming from an area at the top of the heater, and water trickling down has accumulated beneath the appliance.
+Another possibility is that the leak comes from an area at the top of the heater, and water trickling down has accumulated beneath the appliance.
 If possible, remove the access panel and inspect the area for signs of moisture.

 Leaky Drain Valve